palantir/conjure/readme.md

 Types
 -----
-Conjure's type system deals with two modes of types, imported types, defined outside of Conjure definition files but declared as explicit imports and given 'local' names for use in a Conjure file and defined types, which are fully specified by other types within a Conjure file, primitives and built-ins.
+Conjure's type system deals with two modes of types: *imported types*, which are defined outside of Conjure definition files but declared as explicit imports and given 'local' names for use in a Conjure file, and *defined types*, which are fully specified by primitives, built-ins and types defined in a Conjure file.

-By convention, all primitive and built-in types use camel case, while all user defined types (e.g. imports and object definitions) use pascal case.
+By convention, all primitive and built-in types use camel case, while all user-defined types (e.g. imports and object definitions) use pascal case.

+### Rules
+* Type names must be unique with case-insensitive comparison.
+For example, it is not legal for an imported type and an enum type to have the same type name, even though the Conjure JSON format itself would not prevent this.
+* Types cannot have the same name as any of the Conjure primitives or built-ins.
+* The casing of a type may be changed in generated files to conform with the language specification of the generated code.
+The requirement that all type names be unique in a case-insensitive comparison guarantees that changing the case will not introduce collisions.
+* Type names must contain only alphanumeric characters and underscores and must start with a letter ([A-Za-z]).

 ### Primitives
 Base types in the system are: